Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

-To address the capability gaps identified above, we suggest: \begin{enumerate}[label=(\roman*), leftmargin=*] \item \textit{Data quality and transparency.} Encourage diverse and well documented corpora across regions, languages, and demographics, with dataset cards or data statements that capture provenance, consent and licensing, and curation criteria to enhance traceability and accountability~\cite{eriksson2025can,gebru2021datasheets}. \item \textit{Construct clarity and validation.} Make constructs explicit by stating what each task and metric is intended to measure and, where feasible, validate measures with multidisciplinary input to guard against superficial compliance claims~\cite{ren2024safetywashing}. \item \textit{Evaluation resilience.} Reduce opportunities for gaming or overfitting by incorporating dynamic or adversarial evaluation, including undisclosed items and evolving prompts, consistent with established security testing practices~\cite{oprea2023adversarial,ghosh2025ailuminate}. \item \textit{Broader scope.} Expand coverage to multimodal, non-English, and higher-risk domains, and include multi-agent or autonomous settings where system level failures are more likely to surface~\cite{salazar_kaleidoscope_2025,raza2025trism}. \item \textit{Multi-stakeholder alignment.} Mitigate potential commercial or domain bias by engaging multiple stakeholders and making explicit linkages to policy instruments and governance frameworks~\cite{outeda2024eu}. \item \textit{Timeliness and maintenance.} Support continuous evaluation through automated pipelines that enable periodic re-testing across the model lifecycle, improving comparability over time~\cite{wang_pandalm_2024}. \item \textit{Exploration of unknown risks.} Integrate structured red teaming and stress tests under distribution shift, and monitor for emergent behaviors that may elude static suites, drawing on existing practices such as ALERT and Rainbow Teaming~\cite{tedeschi2024alert,samvelyan2024rainbowteaming,liu2023prompt}. \end{enumerate}
+Incorporating adversarial evaluation, including undisclosed items and evolving prompts can be used bring benchmarks in line with established security testing practices.
+Scope should also expand to cover multimodal, non-English, and higher-risk domains, as well as multi-agent or autonomous settings where system-level failures are more likely to surface.
+Engaging multiple stakeholders and mapping evaluation outputs to governance frameworks can help mitigate commercial or domain bias and improve regulatory utility.
+Finally, structured red teaming and stress tests under distribution shift should be integrated to surface emergent behaviours that may elude static suites, drawing on practices such as ALERT and Rainbow Teaming.

+{A broader concern emerging from this analysis is that many existing benchmarks may facilitate what might be termed ``safetywashing'': models can achieve high scores on structured benchmarks such as SafetyBench~\cite{zhang2024safetybench} by learning keyword-driven refusal scripts, while failing under the multi-turn, emotionally complex interactions documented in real-world deployment incidents~\cite{roose2023bing}.
+This pattern underscores the need to move beyond static compliance checks toward evaluation paradigms that capture the adversarial and socially situated nature of human--model interaction.}

-To operationalize these improvements and make evidence portable across audits, we now specify lifecycle KPIs that teams can track during development, deployment, and post-market monitoring.
+{The governance landscape framework is intended to illustrate that responsibility is not a single algorithmic check, but a multi-dimensional stewardship involving technical, legal, and social factors.
+Figure~\ref{fig:rai_landscape} provides the foundational logic for our ten-criterion rubric, ensuring that our technical assessment is grounded in real-world governance requirements.
+To operationalize these improvements and make evidence portable across audits, we now specify lifecycle KPIs that teams can track during development, deployment, and post-market monitoring.}